kaiqunyu0-glitch/kut/logs.md

 * Although my laptop shut down due to a power issue,The deta processing is currently 41% and i change code to prevent recurrence.
 ## 2026-2-13
 * The deta processing is currently 77%
-* I messed up.
-I accidentally triggered Ctrl+C, which terminated the process prematurely.
+* I messed up and accidentally terminated the process with Ctrl+C. We are now shifting our training environment to Kaggle to leverage its GPU resources.